Hemanth Venkataraman Bio:

 Hemanth also coordinated Restorative Practices at Unity.
 He taught and modeled classroom community building circles and assisted teachers in their implementation.
 He led professional development regarding how best to use informal restorative practices both as relationship building tools and as responses to harm.
 He facilitated formal restorative conferences as an alternative to traditional, punitive consequences and was able to lead the school in reducing out of school suspensions by over 80% from its third year to its fourth year.

 In 2018, Hemanth transitioned from leading a single school to devoting his full energy toward supporting schools that wish to establish supportive, nurturing, trauma-informed environments that are best able to serve all students.
 He obtained certification from the International Institute for Restorative Practices to offer professional development on introduction to restorative practices, facilitating classroom circles, and facilitating formal restorative conferences.
 Today, he offers training on implementing restorative practices in schools, bringing mindfulness into the classroom, teaching character development to middle and high school students, and teaching with the 9 Essential Skills of Love and Logic.
-Hemanth's aim is to help educators leverage the power of relationships and a feeling of community to enable all students to reach their true potentials as learners.
+Hemanth's aim is to help educators leverage the power of social connection and a strong sense of community to enable all students to reach their true potentials as learners.
 Hemanth offers ongoing support to educators who seek to reach not only those students who are most proactive or well-adjusted in their school settings, but also those who have been impacted by traumatic stress or who have been disillusioned by exclusionary disciplinary practices that sustain the school to prison pipeline.
 In addition, Hemanth aims to expose educators to effective strategies that allow adults to maintain a structured learning environment while simultaneously coaching students to learn from their mistakes, express empathy, and repair harm.